-OTI Alumni are the Foundation for all that we do.
-They keep us motivated and focused on the positive change that can be brought about by Experiential Education and helping people learn to think and move "beyond soundbites and stereotypes".
+OTI Alumni are the foundation for all that we do.
+They keep us motivated and focused on the positive change that can be brought about through experiential education—helping people think and move "beyond soundbites and stereotypes".

-I am currently a Program Assistant at the National Democratic Institute in Washington, DC, where I focus on the Institute's programs in Iraq and Syria.
+Carmel is currently a Program Assistant at the National Democratic Institute in Washington, DC, where she focuses on the Institute's programs in Iraq and Syria.

 “OTI has been crucial in broadening my own understanding of the different narratives that come to shape the Israeli-Palestinian conflict.
 The backgrounds and personal stories of the other "Olives," and the various individuals I encountered during my summer trip, taught me to think critically and look past the divisive rhetoric that has historically informed this conflict.
 Above all, OTI has been important because it marked a period of personal growth for me.
 Being exposed to the undeniably human dimension of this conflict caused me to rethink my own relation to this issue both as a student and as an Israeli.”